 1.Suppertime is random as well as the food you serve.
-Five thirty one night, seven thirty the next.
+Six thirty one night, eight thirty the next.
 Well-balanced meals become off-balanced meals, sometimes in the form of pure preservatives.
 Cheetos with a side of Oreo cookies is a standard request, and the unbearable heat tricks you into believing it has nutritional value.

-3. Your children’s attire chosen for the day resembles that of fugitives, but you are too hot and too unconcerned to put together anything remotely resembling precious.
+3. Your children’s attire chosen for the day resembles that of colorblind hobos, but you are too hot and too unconcerned to put together anything remotely resembling precious.